hellophoto/Pinball-Coach/README.md

 - **Mobile-First Responsive Design**: Optimized for mobile, tablet, and desktop with proper breakpoints
 - **Synthwave Theme**: Retro neon aesthetic with CRT scanlines, glowing borders, and cyberpunk vibes

+### Tips & Coaching
+- **Post-Game Tips Modal**: After saving a game, receive machine-specific strategy tips and coaching advice
+- **Contextual Guidance**: Tips are automatically displayed based on the table you played
+- **Strategy Reinforcement**: Learn key strategies and improve your gameplay over time

 ### Pinball Map Integration
 - **Location-Based Discovery**: Automatically fetch nearby pinball venues based on your city
 - **Available Tables View**: See which tables are available at each venue before playing